smagch/js-cat/README.md

 ### "read" (filePath, callback)

 read event is basically called once.
-But when callback is called with no arguments, next matched events will be called.
+But when callback is called with no arguments, next matched event will be called.

 Arguments

 * filePath {String}
 * callback {Function} (err, fileContent)